 - Estimated yearly energy cost (similar to the EnergyGuide label)

 - Light appearance, measured by correlated color temperature (CCT) on the Kelvin (K) scale, from warm to cool.

-Like the helpful nutrition label on food products, the Lighting Facts label will help you to understand exactly what you are buying and to buy the lightbulbs that are right for you.
+Like the helpful nutrition label on food products, the Lighting Facts label helps you to understand exactly what you are buying and to buy the lightbulbs that are right for you.